SAP-archive/fundamental-vue/README.md

 @import "../node_modules/fiori-fundamentals/scss/all.scss";
 ```

-Import the main SCSS file in your `App.js` style block file to add Fiori Fundamentals styles to your project.
+Import the main SCSS file in your `App.js` style block to add Fiori Fundamentals styles to your project.

 ```
 <style lang='scss'>